hyalamanchi/IRS-TAX-/README.md

 ---

 **Note**: This software is for educational and development purposes.
-Always consult with tax professionals and ensure compliance with IRS regulations when processing actual tax documents.
+Always consult with tax professionals and ensure compliance with IRS regulations when processing actual tax documents.# IRS-TAX-